Online-Supermarket Points|Separate the First-Time High Value from the Weekly Build-Up

 - ① Register via the point site the first timeRecover the high-value campaign for new registration/first purchase.
 Compare first-time offers on Pointnavi and always route before registering.

-- ② Choose a service that fits your economy zoneRakuten-type for Rakuten, Aeon-type for the Aeon zone.
+- ② Choose a service that fits your economy zoneRakuten-type for Rakuten, AEON-type for the AEON zone.
 A service that earns the points you usually use.
 Economy-zone comparison guide.

 - ③ Pay each time with an economy-zone cardStack payment cashback on routing and economy-zone points to double-dip.
 Double-dip guide.